gopi-kris/proforma_starter_project/README.md

 The following are instructions for setting up proformajs-vue and running a PROforma application locally.

-The instructions have been tested on Ubuntu 22.04 (Linux), however, this should work on other operating systems (Windows, MacOS) as well.
+The instructions have been tested on Ubuntu 22.04 (Linux), however, proformajs-vue will work on other operating systems (Windows, MacOS) as well.

 The steps for installing dependencies will vary from one operating system to another.

-A fresh installation of Ubuntu 22.04 on a virtual machine should also help to avoid dependency issues with your local development environment.
+A fresh installation of Ubuntu 22.04 on a virtual machine should help to avoid dependency issues with your local development environment.

 ## Software dependencies